Liverpool's myriad of issues laid bare as Premier League title challenge flounders

-Liverpool's decline has caught many by surprise, but none more so than Jurgen Klopp and his players.
+Liverpool's poor league form has caught many by surprise, but none more so than Jurgen Klopp and his players.

-The 'mentality monsters' of Merseyside look a shadow of their former selves and, even eight games into the season, have probably conceded too much ground in the Premier League title race to truly push Manchester City like they have so astutely in recent seasons.
+The Merseyside 'mentality monsters' look a shadow of their former selves in the Premier League and entered the weekend 10th in the table - some 13 points adrift of Sunday's opponents Manchester City.

-What will be of more concern to Liverpool is that their problems are myriad.
-They affect the core principles of their sustained success under Klopp and solutions look in short supply.
+Klopp claimed the midweek 7-1 goalfest against Rangers in the Champions League had "changed the mood" - but he also recognised City pose a different level of threat.

 With the champions travelling to Anfield on Super Sunday looking to effectively end their main rivals' title hopes, we take a closer look at what has gone wrong for Liverpool this season, and whether there is anything to suggest a much-needed upturn is imminent.